14787-FTC/FTC-14787-18-19/Team14787/src/main/java/org/firstinspires/ftc/team14787/readme.md

 ## TeamCode Module

-This module contains all OpModes included in the final build of the robot.
+This module contains all OpModes and control/subsystem classes included in the final build of the robot.

-## OpMode List
+# OpMode List
 ### Autonomous
 ##### Crater Auton
 Single sample starting on the crater side of the field